THE DHARMA FLOWER SUTRA SEEN THROUGH

 This is what is called bravery and courage

-and what is meant by devoted concentration
+and what is meant

-as well as holding to the precepts
+as well as holding to the precepts,

-along with the extreme asceticism called dhuta (zuta).
+along with the extreme asceticism

-[There are twelve kinds of austerities in order to free the practitioner of all ties to clothing, food and dwelling: 1) garments of cast off rags, 2) only the three garments of the ascetics, 3) to eat only food that is begged for, 4) only breakfast and a meal at noon, 5) no food between these two meals, 6) in limited amounts, 7) living as a hermit, 8) among tombs, 9) far away from human habitation, 10) under the open sky, 11) anywhere, 12) sitting and not lying down.]
+[There are twelve kinds of austerities in order to free the practitioner of all ties to clothing, food, and dwelling – 1) garments of cast-off rags, 2) only the three garments of the ascetics, 3) to eat only food that is begged for, 4) only breakfast and a meal at noon, 5) no food between these two meals, 6) in limited amounts, 7) living as a hermit, 8) among tombs, 9) far away from human habitation, 10) under the open sky, 11) anywhere, 12) sitting and not lying down.]

 Such people will quickly attain to

-the unsurpassable path of Buddhahood.
+the unsurpassable path

-In future existences they will be able
+they will be able

 to read and hold to this sutra.

-They will be really faithful to the Buddha teaching
+They will be really faithful

-and live in a wholesome and good dimension.
+and live in a wholesome

 The fourteenth important point that refers to this particular passage from the above metric hymn.
-This sutra is difficult to hold on to.
+This sutra is difficult to hold to.
 For even those who can uphold it for the shortest while, I will thereupon rejoice and all the other Buddhas will do likewise.
 A person who is capable of this is revered by all the Buddhas.
-This is what is called courage and bravery and what is meant by devoted concentration as well as holding to the precepts along with the extreme asceticism called dhuta (zuta).
+This is what is called courage and bravery and what is meant by devoted concentration, as well as holding to the precepts, along with the extreme asceticism called dhuta (zuta).
 Such people will quickly attain to the unsurpassable path of Buddhahood.
-In future existences they will be able to read and hold to this sutra.
+In future existences, they will be able to read and hold to this sutra.
 They will be really faithful to the Buddha teaching and live in a wholesome and good dimension.

-The sixteenth important point that refers to the phrase already quoted in the Oral Transmission as well as being a line in the above metric hymn, “they will be able to read and hold to this sutra.”
+The sixteenth important point that refers to the phrase already quoted in The Oral Transmission on the Meaning of the Dharma Flower Sutra (Ongi Kuden), as well as being lines in the above metric hymn, “they will be able to read and hold to this sutra”.

-The Oral Transmission on the Meaning of the Dharma Flower Sutra states that the people who do the practices of the Dharma Flower Sutra are really faithful to the Buddha teaching of the Sovereign of the Dharma, the Shākyamuni of the ever-present infinite in time (kuon ganjo) and the self-received entity of the wisdom of the Tathâgata.
-Therefore it is only right that they should also become sovereigns of the Buddha teaching themselves as is implied in the declaration of the Buddha Shākyamuni when he said, “Now in this three-dimensional space where 1) sentient beings have appetite and desires, 2) which are incarnated in a subjective materiality with physical surroundings 3) who at the same time are endowed with the immateriality of the realms of fantasies, thoughts and ideas (sangai) are all a part of my existence and also are seemingly real.
-All the sentient beings within this three-dimensional space will be really faithful to the Buddha teaching.”
-You should ponder over this quotation very carefully.
-Now, Nichiren and those that follow him reverently recite Nam Myôhô Renge Kyô which means to devote our lives to and found them on (Nam) the Utterness of the Dharma [entirety of existence] (Myôhô) permeated by the underlying white lotus flower-like mechanism of the interdependence of cause, concomitancy and effect (Renge) in its whereabouts of the ten realms of dharmas (Kyô).
-These are people who become really faithful to the Buddha teaching of the Sovereign of the Dharma, the Shākyamuni of the ever-present infinity in time (koun ganjo) and is the self-received entity of the wisdom of the Tathâgata.
+The Oral Transmission on the Meaning of the Dharma Flower Sutra (Ongi Kuden) states that the people who do the practices of the Dharma Flower Sutra (Hokke-kyō) are really faithful to the Buddha teaching of the Sovereign of the Dharma, the Shākyamuni of the ever-present infinite in time (kuon ganjo), and the self-received entity of the wisdom of the Tathāgata.
+Therefore, it is only right that they should also become sovereigns of the Buddha teaching themselves, as is implied in the declaration of the Buddha Shākyamuni, when he said, “Now in this three-dimensional space, where 1) sentient beings have appetites and desires, 2) which are incarnated in a subjective materiality with physical surroundings, 3) who, at the same time, are endowed with the immateriality of the realms of fantasies, thoughts and ideas all being a part of my existence and also seemingly real, all the sentient beings within this three-dimensional space will be really faithful to the Buddha teaching.”

-After my extinction into nirvana
+After my extinction into nirvana,

-if there is anybody who can understand
+if there is anybody

 the meaning of this sutra,